stfc/PSyclone/tutorial/training/users/lfric/README.md

 Compare the PSy-layer files with the previously created files.
 What has changed?

 The explanation can be found [here](#explanation-for-applying-openmp).

+Optional: You can set the environment variable `$OMP_NUM_THREADS` to an appropriate value and execute the compiled binary.
+The kernel will print out which thread number is executing which column indices.

 ## MPI and OpenMP (`4_mpi_and_openmp`)